+The Page up and Page down buttons work only when the USB mouse cable is connected.
 When you use the remote control as a wireless mouse, you can control your computer or click through slideshow-style presentations (such as PowerPoint) from up to 20 feet away.
-This gives you more flexibility, since you don't need to stand near your computer to change slides.
+This gives you more flexibility, since you won't need to stand near your computer to change slides, for example.